johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

 ## CSS Structure

 The project uses CSS Modules for component-scoped styling:
-- Each component has its own `.module.css` file
+- Each component has its own `.module.css` file (e.g., `ActivityCard.module.css`).
-- Global styles are in `index.css` with mobile optimizations
+- Global styles are in `index.css` with mobile optimizations.
-- Custom animations for UI interactions
+- Custom animations (`fadeIn`, `scaleIn`, `gentlePulse`) are defined in `index.css` and `ActivityCard.module.css`.

 ## Technical Implementation

-- Built with React + TypeScript
+- Built with React + TypeScript.
-- Uses Vite as the build tool
+- Uses Vite as the build tool.
-- CSS Modules for scoped styling
+- CSS Modules for scoped styling.
-- Interactive UI with popups and clickable components
+- Interactive UI with popups and clickable components.
-- Progressive Web App (PWA) capabilities
+- Progressive Web App (PWA) capabilities.
-- Mobile optimization for iOS devices
+- Mobile optimization for iOS devices.
+- Recent TypeScript fixes applied (unused variables, type assertions for non-standard properties).